Seattle Redhawks men's basketball: 1980s to 2000s: NAIA and Rejoining NCAA

-Seattle discontinued its men's basketball at the Division I level for some time, initially moving to NAIA in 1980.
-Seattle rejoined the NCAA as a Division III member and then as a Division II member in 2002; they joined the Great Northwest Athletic Conference that year.
-In 2007, they won a share of the regular season title with Seattle Pacific.
-They were then invited to the 2007 NCAA Division II men's basketball tournament, their first tournament appearance as a program in decades.
+In 1980, local economic depression and mounting financial pressures for athletics competitiveness led the university to de-emphasize athletics and enter NAIA.
+After over 20 years in NAIA, Seattle rejoined the NCAA as a Division III member in 2001 and as a Division II member in 2002, joining the Great Northwest Athletic Conference in 2002.
+In 2007, Seattle won a share of the GNAC regular season title with Seattle Pacific, and was invited to the 2007 NCAA Division II tournament, the program's first postseason tournament appearance since 1969.